ThomasCode92/golang-toolkit/concepts/modules/README.md

 Modules in Go provide a way to organize and separate code, making it easier to maintain and understand.
 They allow developers to share code across different projects or with the wider community.
-By using semantic versioning, modules help manage changes and updates in a consistent manner.

 ## ❓ About this Project